99starman/Intro-java/README.md

 # Intro-java
-Select assigments from Princeton's intro Java course on coursera
+Selected assigments from Princeton's intro Java course on Coursera